Hiwonder-docs/SpiderPi-Pro/source/docs/12_mass_control.md

 <img class="common_img"  src="../_static/media/chapter_11/section_2/image4.png"  />

-(5) Modify the WiFi password of the master as “**hiwonder**” and then uncomment this code shown in the below figure：
+(5) Modify the WiFi password of the master as "**hiwonder**" and then uncomment this code shown in the below figure：

 <img class="common_img" src="../_static/media/chapter_11/section_2/image5.png"  />